mishapadidar/alpha_particle_opt/lab_notebook.md

   - optimize losses for nfp5
     - currently running t=0.01 optimization to 4 modes.

+- set up constraint gradients in post processor.

+- post process results
+  - make sure they are minima
+  - look at the linesearch along the QS grad direction.

 - make 1d plots of objective, and objective approximation plots
   - [x] write scripts to generate data
-  - generate data for tmax=1e-4
+  - [x] generate data for tmax=1e-4
   - generate data for tmax=1e-3
-  - plot results in notebook and decide on plot format

 - select 1 sol with large losses
   - establish (local) optimality